 - Darker than Black has occasional appearances of Yakuza, Triads and Tongs and sundry thugs, most of whom exist just to be beaten up or killed in horrible ways by major characters.

-- Muteki Kanban Musume, being a deconstruction of the Fighting Series Played for Laughs, presents protagonist Miki as she encounters an unfortunate thief, Lowly Criminal Yakuza, and Japanese Delinquents, all of them only there to Mugging the Monster Miki and give her an excuse to Curb-Stomp Battle them, and then be forgotten.
+- Ramen Fighter Miki presents protagonist Miki as she encounters an unfortunate thief, minor Yakuza, and Japanese Delinquents, all of them only there to Mug the Monster and give her an excuse to curbstomp them, and then be forgotten.

 - Codename: Sailor V has a few ordinary bandits and other criminals who exist only to show that Minako wants to humiliate the police by stealing their job, introduce a number of police officers as recurring characters and explain why Sailor V is a celebrity by the time of Sailor Moon.
 The plot of one chapter was kicked off by Sailor V wasting time in beating up two bullies, thus not having time to change back into Minako to take part to a lottery and winning a vacation to Hawaii as Sailor V.

 - Marvel Comics have loads of these villains who show up in single issues or possibly in the middle of larger story arcs just to get beaten up: The Rhino, The Wrecking Crew, and The Blob just to name a few.
 That's not even getting into the numerous nameless crooks that crime-fighting superheroes beat up on a regular basis, who are lucky enough if they even get a line in.

 - Also in ADTKF is a brief scene where Marv shows up to take out some bad guys at Kadie's.
 This is subverted in that Marv was a secondary character in that story.

 - Hell And Back also features a brief scene when Manute shows up to fight Wallace.
 Manute was working for a different mob boss that had ties to the Big Bad but otherwise, this was a bit part for him.